Charity partner profile | Gold Coast Hospital Foundation

 As a charitable, not-for-profit organisation the Gold Coast Hospital Foundation (GCHF) aims to raise money to improve public health education, research and care for the Gold Coast region.

 Some of the aims of the GCHF include:

 - To identify and purchase medical aids and equipment.

 - Music therapy for patients and patient relaxation havens

 - To partner with Gold Coast Hospital and Health Services, and the Gold Coast Hospital

-Since 2011, Southport Sharks has raised more than $100,000 through the membership program assisting to fund the Coast’s first lung function testing unit for preschoolers, a state-of-the-art diabetes anaylser, rehabilitation equipment, digital therapy equipment in the Children’s Emergency Department.
+Funding supports for the Gold Coast’s first lung function testing unit for preschoolers, a state-of-the-art diabetes analyser, rehabilitation equipment, digital therapy equipment in the Children’s Emergency Department.